QuentinRa/blog.quentinra.dev/cybersecurity/red-team/_knowledge/topics/wordlists.md

 /usr/share/wordlists/rockyou.txt
 ```

 📚 You may also use the cracked passwords to create a wordlist.
+You might want to check [NLP](https://github.com/philipperemy/tensorflow-1.4-billion-password-analysis)/[breach-parse](https://github.com/hmaverickadams/breach-parse).

 **Default credentials** <small>(=Credential Stuffing)</small>